Bass Fishing 101

 In order to catch bass you have to be where they are and you have to present them with a bait or lure that they will be interested in.
 Remember a hungry bass will also respond to a sound or sounds.
 Ask around on particular lakes as to what lure or lures work best on that lake and test out the suggestions your given.
 The best thing you can remember is if they aren't biting slow down.
 And make sure your using the right bass lure.

 Unless you are fishing with a bass lure that is supposed to make noise practice getting your bass lure into the water as quite as possible.
 Cast beyond where you think the bass are and pull your lure back through where you think the bass are.
+Once you get to the point where you can do this you will catch bass.

 As in anything else practice makes perfect.
 Practice your casting technique so that you will be able to put your bass lure into the water exactly where you want it.
 As soon as you get your casting technique down you will quickly find that your catching more bass.

 3. If you think its a strike always reel in tight before you try to set the hook.
+Once you learn to do this you'll find yourself catching a lot more bass.

 4. In order to catch bass you must know the lake your fishing in.
 And what the bass like to feed on.
 You need to present a lure similar to the bait the bass is feeding on and you will become a successful bass fisherman.